sertansenturk/tomato/README.md

     - The binary path exists but it is not used.

         The path is not searched by the defaults defined in ```tomato/config/lilypond.cfg```.
 Add the path of the LilyPond binary to the configuration file.

+6. Is **tomato** a fruit or vegetable?

+It is a culture-specific matter.

 Authors
 -------